ChrisW-priv/PersonalVault/zettelkasten/OpenCL simple program.md

 }
 ```

 This program creates a buffer and does some computation on it.
-In general [[OpenCL]] is used as a high level API for [[graphics programming]].
+In general [OpenCL](OpenCL) is used as a high level API for [graphics programming](graphics%20programming).